genestack/user-docs/docs/user-guide/doc-odm-user-guide/api-reference.md

 PUT /api/v1/transformations/configurations/{id}
 ```

 Fully replaces the configuration at the given `id` with the provided content.
-The request body follows the same structure as `POST`.
-Use this after reviewing dry-run logs to apply adjustments before resubmitting a dry-run or running the full transformation.

 **Path parameters:**